Background and activities

-From August 1st 2013 I am the vice dean for education and dissemination at the faculty of Natural Sciences and Tecnology of NTNU.
+From August 1st 2013 I am the vice dean for education and dissemination at the faculty of Natural Sciences of NTNU.
 In addition I work as professor in paper technology and paper physics.
 I primarily focus my research on paper physics, mechanical pulping and production and modification of microfibrillated cellulose.
 Most of my research is done in close co-operation with the Paper and fibre institute (PFI).
 Together with a research group at Mid Sweeden University I have started a spin off company called Collimated Chipping Technology, CCT which is working with improoved wood chipping technology.

 Currently I teach the subjects TKP 4180 Bioenergy and fibre technology, TKP 4560 Paper and fibre technology and KP8117 Paper pysics and paper chemistry and TKP4120 Process Engineering.